jp3r3z/chattigo-webchat/README.md

 Webchat client for chattigo support service.

 ## Installation
-You can download Chattigo's webchat client from our CDN, like this:
+You can download Chattigo's webchat client from our CDN (not live yet), like this:

 ```html
 <!DOCTYPE html>